hertzmann/hertzmann.github.io/_posts/2023-12-11-art-worlds.md

-For more about the contemporary art world as its own community, [see my previous blog post](/2020/06/08/wica.html).
+For more about the contemporary art world as its own community, such as the importance of ambiguity, [see my previous blog post](/2020/06/08/wica.html).